ChEF Productions - Los Angeles, CA

 Celebrated chef, Elizabeth Falkner was born in San Francisco, grew up in Los Angeles and worked her way up in San Francisco’s top kitchens before opening her first restau- rant, Citizen Cake in 1997.
 A decade later, she opened four more restaurants in San Francisco and New York.
 Today, she does recipe development and consults on numerous products and brands.
 She is an inspiring public speaker and has cooked and spoken all over the United States and in Japan, Europe, Mexico, Canada and China.
 Falkner’s style of cuisine is globally inspired and she cooks both savory and sweet, traditional and modern.

 She is an advocate for people and chefs to think more like athletes and “stay fit to cook.”
 She played league soccer for 28 years, and has studied Jungshin and Iadō—both are forms of sword fighting fitness and martial arts.
 She also practices yoga on a regular basis, does cross fit, pilates, half marathons and the NY Marathon in 2016, cycling and tennis.

-Cooking competitions are a favorite “sport” for Her.
-FalkneR has appeared on over 40 of the television cooking competition programs on Food Network, Cooking Channel, and Bravo, NBC, as well as made appearances on many other shows.
-She has appeared in many food magazines, and has received multiple awards, as well as a nomination for a James Beard Award (2005).
+Cooking competitions are a favorite “sport” for Chef Falkner.
+She has competed and judged for the last 15 years on many of the television cooking competition programs for Food Network, Cooking Channel, Bravo and NBC, as well as made appearances on many other shows.
+She is often featured in food and lifestyle magazines, has received multiple awards and was nominated for the James Beard Award for Outstanding Pastry Chef (2005).